 Since an HSA has great potential to earn investment returns, you’ll want to work with a trustee that provides a reasonable number of investment options.
 This can include bank investments, like money market funds and certificates of deposit, but also certain mutual funds or exchange-traded funds that provide the opportunity for growth.

-We talk a lot about not letting fees eat into your returns.
+We talk a lot about not letting fees eat into your returns, like in our article on How to Invest $10,000.
 This is even more important with an HSA, which has lots of fees already.
 Most HSAs don’t offer a ton of mutual funds, and many of the ones they do offer have super high expense-ratios.
 When looking at HSAs, look out for at least one Vanguard index fund, which is guaranteed to be cheap and good.

 No matter what you do, know the expense ratio of any mutual fund you put your money into in an HSA.